Galser/ptfe-base-box/README.md

 - [x] tune packer template, for PTFE requirements
 - [x] test box
 - [x] add steps to publish box on vagrant cloud using `vagrant cloud publish`
+- [x] replace Docker with slighly lower version.
+Righ now it is by accident too high, we need to fix it to 18.09.2
+- [x] update readme with instructions